jyalim/sol-status-page/README.md

 Shell script will only save every tenth `zstd -19` compressed comma-separated value (csv) files (every ten minutes).
 This is determined by an incremented counter that is stored in `snapshot/.snapshot_modulo.do.not.delete`.
-When there are errors the `zstd` file will not be generated and `csv`s will not be removed.
+When there are errors the `zstd` file will not be generated and csvs will not be removed.
 This is to help determine what occurred in the data and catch all edge cases.